Head-To-Head Comparison: Savers Value Village (SVV) vs. Its Competitors

 |2.32

-Savers Value Village currently has a consensus target price of $25.13, suggesting a potential upside of 89.48%.
-As a group, “Miscellaneous retail” companies have a potential upside of 22.24%.
-Given Savers Value Village’s stronger consensus rating and higher possible upside, equities analysts clearly believe Savers Value Village is more favorable than its rivals.
+Savers Value Village currently has a consensus target price of $25.13, indicating a potential upside of 94.77%.
+As a group, “Miscellaneous retail” companies have a potential upside of 21.14%.
+Given Savers Value Village’s stronger consensus rating and higher possible upside, analysts plainly believe Savers Value Village is more favorable than its rivals.

 Valuation & Earnings